-It is possible that the city that never sleeps has calmed down a little in recent years, but even if the bars close a bit earlier these days, you can still count on finding a party at all times of the day and in all situations.
-And then, once you have had enough of socialising, you can take a few days to enjoy the best kilometre of art to be found in Europe.
+It is possible that the city that never sleeps has calmed down a little in recent years, but even if the bars close a bit earlier these days, you can still count on finding a party atmosphere at all times of the day.

 Madrid is not as large as it might seem—especially the central districts.
 Right in the middle of the city lies the Puerta del Sol, a traffic nexus that is the point from which all distances are measured.
 Also, the house numbering on every street starts at the end nearest the Sol.
 West and south of the Sol are the oldest areas of the city, Los Austrias, which contain the royal palace (Palacio Real) and the historic and well-trodden square, Plaza Mayor.

 The triangular area to the east and south of the Sol—with the Plaza de Cibeles, Atocha Station and the Sol at its corners—is one of the liveliest districts in Madrid, containing countless bars and restaurants.
 This is also where the three big museums stand in a row, and beyond them, the largest park in central Madrid, Parque del Buen Retiro.

 Directly south of the Sol is Lavapiés: formerly a working-class area, but now the most ethnically interesting part of the city thanks to a significant influx of immigrants from Africa and Asia.